Detecting dependence structure: visualization and inference: Empirical checkerboard copula, new estimator of the measure , and their properties

 We shall estimate $q$ using the plug-in method.
 Therefore, we start with a useful estimate of $C$.
-In this context note that in \cite{Ledwina14} ordinary empirical copula $C_n$ was used to estimate $q$ and some limitations of this choice in related test construction were observed.
+In this context note that in \cite{Ledwina14arx,Ledwina15} and \cite{Ledwina14} ordinary empirical copula $C_n$ was used to estimate $q$ and some limitations of this choice in related test construction were observed.
 In \cite{Cmiel} a new (symmetrised) estimator of $C$ was constructed and used for graphical analysis and to define stable test statistics.
-In the following, we propose applying the bilinear approximation of $C_n$, which yields nice properties of the resulting estimator $q$ and the related test statistic. \\ \\
+In the following, we propose applying the bilinear approximation of $C_n$, which yields nice properties of the resulting estimator $q$ and the related test statistic and is useful for graphical applications.